 Bring clarity, strategy, and real talk to your event or podcast

-I speak to what it really feels like to be a high-functioning woman with ADHD—the pressure, the perfectionism, the burnout behind the scenes.
-If your audience is craving honest conversations about executive function, unmasking, and how to lead from a place of energy instead of exhaustion, I’d love to collaborate.
+I speak to what it feels like to be a high-functioning woman with ADHD—the pressure, the perfectionism, the burnout behind the scenes.
+If your audience is craving honest conversations about executive function, unmasking, and leading from a place of energy rather than exhaustion, I’d love to collaborate.

 Whether it's a panel, podcast, virtual event, or private workshop, I bring warmth, strategy, and lived expertise grounded in both research and experience.